warrior-guys/music-player/README.md

   - [Pillow](https://github.com/python-pillow/Pillow)<br>You can install this library by running the command `pip install pillow` in your terminal.
   - [Mutagen](https://github.com/quodlibet/mutagen)<br>You can install this library by running the command `pip install mutagen` in your terminal.
   - [Beautiful Soup 4](https://www.crummy.com/software/BeautifulSoup)<br>You can install this library by running the command `pip install beautifulsoup4` in your terminal.
+  - [TinyTag](https://github.com/devsnd/tinytag)<br>You can install this library by running the command `pip install tinytag` in your terminal.
+  - [Pyglet](https://github.com/pyglet/pyglet)<br> You can install this library by running the command `pip install pyglet` in your terminal.

 ### Minimum system requirements
 - OS: Any operating system with Python 3.x and the required libraries installed.